atilatech/arthouse/README.md

 # Art House

-Arthouse is an NFT platform that allows you to create, buy and sell NFTs on multiple blockchains.
+Arthouse is an NFT platform that allows you to easily create NFTs.

 - https://art.atila.ca